danchoi/vmail/README.markdown

 queries.
 You can edit any line in this mini-editor and press ENTER to perform the query on that line.

+## Getting help

+Type `,?` to load all these vmail pointers and tips into a Vim window.

 ## Using vmail with MacVim

 vmail uses standard Vim by default, but vmail also works with MacVim, but not